BahugunaSaumya/GitHubVisualization/README.md

 pymongo

-There might be some colplications to run Django if so please contact.
+There might be some complications to run Django if so please contact.

-PS: test1 and scrip5 and chart 3 are for a diffrent visualization (visualizing files based on there size and branches inside a repository portrayerd as circles but are not added in the final implementation as were not showing useful visualization or metric and also have hight time complexity.)
+PS: test1 and script5 and chart 3 are for a diffrent visualization (visualizing files based on there size and branches inside a repository portrayerd as circles but are not added in the final implementation as were not showing useful visualization or metric and also have hight time complexity.)

 Thank you